dustinfast/myfs/README.md

          whenever the memory space is fresh.
 That mechanism can be implemented in the form of a filesystem handle into which the filesystem raw memory pointer and sizes are translated.
-         Check that the filesystem does not get reinitialized at mount time if you initialized it once and unmounted it but that all pieces of information (in the handle) get read back correctly from the backup-file.

    (2)   Design/implement functions to find and allocate free memory
          regions inside the filesystem memory space.
 There need to be